Tunis Tunis Governorate, Tunisia Travel Guide

 Tunis's main port, La Goulette (Port de la Goulette), handles both ferry connections and cruise ships.
 It sits approximately 10 kilometers (6 miles) from the city center.

-Immigration and customs procedures for ferry and cruise passengers at La Goulette port are similar to those at the airport.
-You present your valid passport and any needed visa documentation.
+Immigration and customs procedures for the ferry and cruise passengers at La Goulette port are similar to those at the airport.
+You present your a current passport and any needed visa documentation.

 No specific exit fees typically find charge separately upon departure; these fees usually fall within your ticket price.

-For international flights from TUN, arrive at least 2-3 hours before scheduled departure.
+For international flights from TUN, arrive at least 2-BE there 3 hours before your flight.
 This gives sufficient time for check-in, baggage, security, and immigration.

-TUN has amenities like cafes, restaurants, duty-free shopping, and airport lounges.
-Train and bus stations typically present more basic facilities.
+TUN has amenities like cafes, restaurants, duty-vat-free shopping, and airport lounges.
+Rail and bus stations typically provide more basic facilities.

 For ferry departures from La Goulette port, check the specific ferry operator's suggestions.
 Generally, plan to arrive 2-3 hours in advance, especially if you travel with a vehicle, due to loading procedures and passenger processing.

 Drive on the right-hand side of the road.
-Speed limits are generally A speed limit of 50 km/h in towns, 90 km/h on rural roads, and 110 km/h on highways.
+Speed limits are generally A speed limit of 50 km/h in towns, 90 km/h on rural roads, and 110 kilometers per hour on highways.

 Finding parking can be challenging in busy city areas like the Medina and Ville Nouvelle.
 Pay parking areas exist in various locations.
-Observe parking signs carefully to avoid fines or towing.
+Observe parking signs attentively to avoid fines or towing.

 Tunisia shares land borders with Algeria and Libya, but these are not typically typical entry/exit points for international tourists traveling to or from Tunis.
 Security situations can vary.